KitWilliams07/PyBer_Analysis/README.md

 The purpose of this analysis was to first create a summary DataFrame of the ride-sharing data by city type.
 This determined metrics like: Total Rides, Total Drivers, Total Fares, Average Fare per Ride, and Average Fare per Driver.

-The next part of the analysis was to create a multi-line graph to display the trends of total weekly fares by city type.
+The next part of the analysis was to create a multi-line plot to display the trends of total weekly fares by city type.

 These visulizations could then be used in conjuction with eachother to make informed decisions on companies ride-sharing business decisions.